 Duncombe Park (a substantial country estate and gardens) and Helmsley Walled Garden each stand just outside the northern edge of the Howardian Hills AONB and are also recommended when you are visiting this part of Yorkshire.

-Map of Howardian Hills and places nearby
+Map of Howardian Hills and places to visit

 See more places nearby in the North Yorkshire guide